immocreat/CodeInferflow/README.md

 #### Linux

 If you want to build the CUDA version, then CUDA, cmake, ninja should be properly installed.
 Gcc, g++ should be compatible with the CUDA version.
-CUDA version should be compatible with the driver version.
+CUDA version should be compatible with the GPU driver version.
 Recommend to use [nvidia pytorch docker image](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) to simplify the preparing process.
 (Pytorch is not needed in the build process).

 ```bash
 cmake -B build -DUSE_CUDA=1 -DCMAKE_BUILD_TYPE=Release